-I recently found myself in need of a dedicated MySQL server with decent compute power that would allow for some serious reads and writes.
+I recently found myself in need of a dedicated MySQL server with decent computing power that would allow for some serious reads and writes.
 After looking around the options I discovered Amazon AWS Aurora which seemed like it could be what I was looking for.

 How can Amazon AWS Aurora help you?
-If you are looking for a scalable database that is reliable, fast and easy to use then Amazon AWS Aurora might be the right choice.
+If you are looking for a scalable database that is reliable, fast, and easy to use then Amazon AWS Aurora might be the right choice.
 It has all the features of MySQL but provides an enterprise-grade database engine with high availability and durability.
-This post will provide information on how to configure your cluster, write queries, attach volumes for backups and much more!
+This post will provide information on how to configure your cluster, write queries, attach volumes for backups, and much more!

 What is AWS Aurora?

 Amazon AWS Aurora is a relational cloud database compatible with MySQL and PostgreSQL.
-It’s part of Amazon RDS, which automatically backs up data to the Simple Storage Service as well maintains multiple instances for availability in case one enters failover mode.
+It’s part of Amazon RDS, which automatically backs up data to the Simple Storage Service as well as maintains multiple instances for availability in case one enters failover mode.
 The affordability factor associated with an Amazon Aurora makes it stand out from other databases that have similar capabilities!